 One of my favorite quotes came from an extremely polite, soft spoken assistant trainer who said to me, as I fretted after my horse was claimed,”You should throw a parade that someone gave you $35k for this horse.”

 Horse entry/placement has really become one of the hot buttons of ownership.

 It never ceases to amaze me that “we” (because although I know better- I still do it) owners think we know exactly what level and time frame our horses should run at, despite not being around the horse everyday, like our training staff.
 “How did he eat up?” has become a favorite question of mine to ask Partners when they say we should run in a certain race on a certain day.

 Anytime you’re dealing with a living, breathing animal, conditions change.

 Unfortunately, Thoroughbreds are not race cars who roll off a hauler in the same condition they went on the previous week.

 While we all would like to own a Kentucky Derby contender, the reality is over 80% of the races run in the United States are claimers.

-One of our favorite moments of the summer of 2010 was when Montana Knight won a restricted claiming race to the roar of all his Partners and friends.
+One of our favorite moments one summer a few years back was when Montana Knight won a restricted claiming race to the roar of all his Partners and friends.
 To those in attendance near the big screen, they may have been confused as to whether it was Rachel Alexandra, or a regally bred son of Seattle Fitz.